numpy/numpy/doc/neps/nep-0048-spending-project-funds.rst

 The NumPy project has historically never received significant **unrestricted** funding.
 However, that is starting to change.
-This NEP aims to provide guidance about spending NumPy project unrestricted funds, by formulating a set of principles about *what* to pay for and *who* to pay.
+This NEP aims to provide guidance about spending NumPy project unrestricted funds by formulating a set of principles about *what* to pay for and *who* to pay.
 It will also touch on how decisions regarding spending funds get made, how funds get administered, and transparency around these topics.